Edmond Cotter: Military career

-Cotter graduated from RMA Woolwich and joined the Royal Engineers as a Lieutenant on 2 August 1871.
+Cotter graduated from RMA Woolwich and joined the Royal Engineers as a lieutenant on 2 August 1871.
 Fellow graduates on the same day were two of his fellow FA Cup finalists, Alfred Goodwyn and Herbert Muirhead, as well as Richard Ruck, who played in the 1875 FA Cup Final.
-Cotter was promoted to Captain twelve years later.
+Cotter was promoted to captain twelve years later.

-Cotter received further promotions, to Major on 18 January 1890 and to Lieutenant-Colonel on 1 October 1897, becoming a full Colonel on 1 October 1901.
+Cotter received further promotions, to major on 18 January 1890 and to lieutenant-colonel on 1 October 1897, becoming a full colonel on 1 October 1901.

 Cotter was based at Chatham between August 1871 and November 1873, when he was posted to the Gold Coast under General Garnet Wolseley, where he served in the Ashanti campaign, including the Defence of Quarman during the Battle of Amoaful where he was part of a rearguard force to the main action.
 Cotter was awarded the Ashantee Medal with the Coomassie clasp.

 Cotter returned to England with his regiment in March 1874, before being posted to India in November 1874, where he was an assistant engineer, returning to England in July 1876.
-Between January 1878 and March 1880, he was based in Gibraltar, returning to England where he was based in Portsmouth and then Ireland until December 1883, when he was again posted to India.
+Between January 1878 and March 1880, he was based in Gibraltar, returning to England where he was based in Portsmouth Dockyard and then in Ireland until December 1883, when he was again posted to India.
 In 1884, he was part of the Zhob Valley Expedition, where he was in command of the 4th Company, Bengal Sappers & Miners under Brigadier-General Sir Oriel Tanner.

 Cotter returned to Chatham in February 1885, but his stay was short-lived and in April he was posted to Egypt where he served in the Nile Expedition of 1884–85.
 He was a station officer at Aswan and Shellal manning the lines of communication, before becoming the District R.E.
 Officer with the Frontier Field Force under Major General Francis Grenfell.

 In October 1885, he returned to India until February 1891, during which time he served with the Burma Field Force Sappers & Miners in the Burma Expedition of 1887–88, for which he was awarded the India General Service Medal with clasp.
 He was posted back to England in 1891, where he was based in Norwich until September 1892, when he was again posted to Egypt for five years.
 He spent the last five years of his military service in Ireland based at Cork.
 On 8 November 1897, The Times reported that Lt.
 Col. E W Cotter was appointed Commanding R.E., Cork District following his promotion.

 Cotter was reduced to half-pay in October 1902, and retired on £450 per year on 12 October 1904.

 The family report that in the army, Cotter acquired the nickname 'Terror Cotter' for his terrible temper and that his servants would hide if they heard him approaching.